sv1btl/PhantomSDR-Plus/README.md

 nvm install node
 node --version
 ```
-(Let’s install two more versions, the latest LTS version, and version 18.10.0:)
+(Let’s install two more versions, the latest LTS version, and version 18.10.0.
+This is an optional step, usually the version 25.0.0 works just fine )
 ```
 nvm install --lts
 nvm install 18.10.0